darshanas05/Azure_DE_Project/README.md

 **Tech Stack:**

-**Azure Blob Storage:** Source for incoming CSV files and destination for processed files.
+**Azure Blob Storage Azure Data Lake Gen 2:** Source for incoming CSV files and destination for processed files.

 **Azure Data Factory:** Orchestration tool for managing the data pipeline.

 **Databricks:** Used for data processing and quality checks.

 **Azure Key Vault:** Securely stores secrets and credentials.